 Pro Tip(💡): Packaging your song so that it’s relatable to anyone’s life is 🔑.

 Since “Old Town Road”, Lil Nas X has continued releasing singles (that are memeable) like Panini (2019) and Holiday (2020), together accumulating over 573 million views - all thanks to him sticking to his formula and connecting each single with relatable content on his social media platforms (where he’s now got an audience of over 34 million followers).

 Lil Nas has transitioned into not only using Twitter but also Instagram and TikTok to relate to his fans (and haters 🎉).
-He is well on his way on making his official debut album Montero a charting success, teasing his fans with “Montero (Call Me By Your Name)”, “Sun Goes Down” and “Industry Baby” so far, this year.
-Each one song that’s been released, tells a visual story and is packaged to create wide-spread conversations.
+He is well on his way to making his official debut album Montero a charting success, teasing his fans with “Montero (Call Me By Your Name)”, “Sun Goes Down” and “Industry Baby” so far, this year.
+Each song that’s been released, tells a visual story and is packaged to create widespread conversations.

 For example, when Lil Nas dropped “Montero (Call Me By Your Name)” at the start of 2021, the song became a trending topic across social media.
 Again, he utilized the controversy that was generated by the official music video and consistently posted memes and short-form videos on Twitter and TikTok -- engaging with users across both platforms that in turn shared their opinions on the release.
 Basically, he made himself into a meme and that urged other users on social media to take part in the conversation - cracking their own jokes through memes and short-form videos (all contributing to the promotion of his song).